 Migration Health Evidence Portal for COVID-19

 This evidence portal is a repository of research publications and high-yield evidence briefs on COVID-19 and its intersection with migration health.
-The content will be updated regularly.
+The content of this platform is updated regularly.

 The scientific literature and knowledge base on the epidemic rapidly expand daily.
-Tremendous efforts are being made by the global community of clinicians, researchers and journal editors to advance scientific evidence to guide policy and decision making at the field level.
-However, there is a need to build evidence platforms to share and distill key findings emergent from this growing body of scientific literature that is relevant to migration, health, and human mobility to ultimately assist evidence-informed decision making from a migration lens.
+Tremendous efforts are being made by the global community of clinicians, researchers, and journal editors to advance scientific evidence to guide policy and decision making at the field level.
+There is a need to build evidence platforms for sharing and distilling key findings emergent from the growing body of scientific literature, relevant to migration, health, and human mobility.
+These findings can ultimately assist evidence-informed decision making from a migration lens.

 The portal contains:

 - An interactive, open-source, searchable (and downloadable) repository of research publications on COVID-19 in relation to migrants, migration, and human mobility based on the quantitative analysis of the thematic trends and impact of relevant publications.